On Tuesday, Jeff Bezos announced that he would step down as chief executive of Amazon, leaving the helm of the company he founded 27 years ago.

 It remains to be seen how active Bezos will be in Amazon's business in his new role.
 Several prominent tech executives have stepped down as CEO and remained intimately involved in their companies' business, including Larry Ellison at Oracle and Bill Gates at Microsoft.
 Bezos remains one of Amazon's most significant shareholders.

-The move is a major turning point in one of the most successful entrepreneurial runs in American history.
+The move is a major turning point in one of American history's most successful entrepreneurial runs.
 Bezos founded Amazon in 1994 as an online bookstore, survived the dot-com bubble in the early 2000s, and built the company into one of the largest employers in the U.S. with a network of facilities touching almost every part of the country.
 Bezos is one of the world's wealthiest people, recently edged out of the top spot by Tesla CEO Elon Musk.

 “The question I was asked most frequently at that time was, ‘What's the internet?'”
 Bezos said in the employee memo about the early days of Amazon.
 “Blessedly, I haven't had to explain that in a long while.”